rguske/rguske.github.io/post/vsphere-with-tanzu-supervisor-services-part-iii-lifecycle-management-of-supervisor-services/index.md

 This meaningful message is indicating that there's no space left on my Harbor instance.
 Since everything is declared via the `harbor-data-values.yml` file, I thought that simply adjusting the data for the respective storage value should be fine.

 Unfortunately, it wasn't obvious to me how to reconfigure an already deployed service via the vSphere Client.
-I checked the possibilities at the **Workload Management/Services** section but non of the available actions provided me what I was looking for.
+I checked the possibilities at the **Workload Management/Services** section but none of the available actions provided me what I was looking for.
 Also not the **Edit** action.

 {{< image src="/img/posts/202304_supervisor_services_part_3/202304_supervisor_services_part_3_1.png" caption="Figure I: Available Actions for an existing Supervisor Service" src-s="/img/posts/202304_supervisor_services_part_3/202304_supervisor_services_part_3_1.png" >}}

-Also, I looked it up on our docs but I haven't found anything related.
-Therefore, I continued...:skull_and_crossbones:
+I looked into our docs to find information related, but couldn’t find anything.
+So, I continued...:skull_and_crossbones:

 > Me thinking: *I will figure out a solution on my own, won't I?* :grimacing: :thumbsup: